rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

     - Orchestration
 ---

-# Fanatical Quality Engineering in Rackspace VMware Practice Area

-In Rackspace VMware practice area, we value the quality of our products very much.
-We believe that quality is a team effort.
-Quality engineering team works with the development team, project management team, product engineering team and devops team to improve the quality of developed products.
-Our Quality has three key pillars: functionality, performance and security.
+In Rackspace's VMware practice area, we value the quality of our products very much, and we believe that quality is a team effort.
+The auality engineering (QE) team works with the development team, project management team, product engineering team and devops team to improve the quality of developed products.
+Our Quality standard has three key pillars: functionality, performance and security.
 Our goal is to identify and fix defects as early as possible so that we can deliver secure functional products that perform well for our customers.

 <!-- more -->

-## Test Strategy and Process
+### Test Strategy and Process

-For every new product, Quality Engineering team collaborates with all teams to create product test strategy and review them together.
-The test strategy covers all aspects of our testing.
+For every new product, the quality engineering team collaborates with all teams to create a product test strategy and review the strategy with all the teams together.
+The test strategy covers the following testing aspects:

 * Overview
 * Architecture Diagram